superfeedr/subtome/mozilla-guest-post.markdown

-# Subtome: a better subscribe button
+# SubToMe: a better subscribe button

 One of the most common features of web apps is the ability to subscribe: